University of Missouri Research Reactor Center: History and overview

 In 2016, MURR was awarded the Nuclear Historic Landmark Award from the American Nuclear Society.

+As of June 2025, the University of Missouri is working on NextGen MURR, an initiative to build a new 20-megawatt reactor.

 Licensing

 Some important reactor events are summarized here.

 MURR began the process to renew its operating license in 2006, and responded to requests for additional information in 2009 and 2010.
 On January 4, 2017, MURR was granted a renewal of the facility operating license, which allows for operation until 2037.

 Research

 The MURR contributes to research in boron neutron capture therapy, neutron scattering and neutron interferometry, neutron transmutation doping of semiconductor materials, use of radioisotopes for imaging and treatment of cancer, epidemiology, and archaeology, along with many others.

 Archaeometry Laboratory

-The Archaeometry Laboratory at MURR has been funded by National Science Foundation (NSF) since 1988.
+The Archaeometry Laboratory at MURR has been funded by the National Science Foundation (NSF) since 1988.
 The neutron activation capabilities are used to characterize over 30 major, minor, and trace elements in archaeological and geological materials.
 In addition to neutron activation, the laboratory maintains and operates several X-ray fluorescence spectrometers, multiple ICP-mass spectrometers, and a multi-collector ICP-MS for isotope-ratio mass spectrometry.
 The laboratory is one of only a handful of facilities in the world to have access to all of these analytical methods.

-Data generated by the laboratory are typically used by archaeologists to study issues relating to provenance (geological source) that facilitate understanding of trade and exchange in prehistory.
+Data generated by the laboratory are typically used by archaeologists to study issues relating to provenance (geological source), facilitating the understanding of trade and exchange in prehistory.
 The laboratory also handles analyses of geological materials in support of geology, soil science, and other environmental sciences.